AWARDS OF THE BIOPHYSICAL SOCIETY OF CANADA

-The Society supports trainees with travel awards to both the US Biophysical Society meeting and the annual meeting of the BSC.
+The Biophysical Society of Canada supports trainees with travel awards to both the US Biophysical Society meeting and the annual meeting of the BSC.
 The BSC sponsors awards for the best poster/oral presentations at the BSC annual meeting.
+New in 2021, there will be a doctoral thesis award and trainee paper award given to outstanding contributions from our trainees.

 Call for Nominations - Biophysical Society of Canada Awards

-Submission Deadlines: September 17th of each calendar year for Fellows and Young Investigators and January 15th of each calendar year for the Service Award.
+Submission Deadlines: June 30, 2022 for Fellows and Early Career Investigators and January 15, 2022 for the Service Award.

-The Biophysical Society of Canada solicits nominations for Fellows of the Biophysical Society of Canada, for the Young Investigator Award, and for the Michèle Auger Award for Exceptional Service to the Biophysical Society of Canada.
+The Biophysical Society of Canada solicits nominations for Fellows of the Biophysical Society of Canada, for the Early Career Investigator Award, and for the Michèle Auger Award for Exceptional Service to the Biophysical Society of Canada.

-All members of the Biophysical Society of Canada who are in good standing are welcome to submit a nomination of deserving candidates for either award by e-mailing a nomination package to Giuseppe Melacini.
+All members of the Biophysical Society of Canada who are in good standing are welcome to submit a nomination of deserving candidates for either award by e-mailing a nomination package to Justin McCallum.

-For fellows and young investigators, the nomination package must include:
+For BSC Fellows and Early Career Investigator Awards, the nomination package must include:

 - A one page cover letter from the nominator